 Historically, Brooks has been a pillar of the community and a church where generations of families have worshiped and served God.
 Its diverse congregation endeavors to fulfill their mission which is to share the good news of God’s love for us.
 The congregation supports the church and the community through its participation in various ministries that are focused on spiritual nourishment, outreach, and leadership.
 Brooks is a church which provides the teaching of God’s Word through its sermons, bible study, and Sunday school programs.
 The love of Christ, family, and community is the rock on which Brooks was built and this love continues to be the foundation of the church today.

-As we celebrate the 170th Anniversary of this great church, we know that with God all things are possible.
+As we celebrate the 171st Anniversary of this great church, we know that with God all things are possible.
 God has poured His blessings upon us over and over again.
+We are a ministry that embraces the S.H.I.F.T.
+(Servanthood, Humble, Intentional, Forward Thinking, Training.) that is occurring in our great church.
 The door is open for us to reach immeasurable achievements in the name of Jesus Christ.